 A striking exhibit is the penguin display – including large King Penguins and the Gentoo Penguins.
 To see these animals swimming is fantastic.
 To watch events at feeding time is breathtaking!

-Other highlights include displays such as River to Reff, Rockpool, Mangrove and Billabong.
+Other highlights include displays such as River to Reef, Rockpool, Mangrove and Billabong.
 Some displays are interactive, and creatively put together!

-Bourke Street Mall and Melbourne Central are two of the major shopping hubs of Melbourne!
+Bourke Street Mall and Melbourne Central are two of the major shopping hubs of Melbourne.
 Enjoy the Bourke St Mall - a bustling and attractive precinct.
-Plenty of designer brands here including popular Myer and David Jones and the quite recent addition of Zara.
+Plenty of designer brands here including popular Myer and David Jones and overseas retailers like Zara.